 Trade receivables, which generally have 30-90 days terms, are recognised and carried at original invoice amounts less an allowance for any uncollectible amounts.
 An estimate for expected credit losses is made depending on the credit risk at the time of initial recognition.
 Trade receivables are considered to be credit-impaired when collection of the full amount is no longer probable.
 Bad debts are written-off as incurred.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 xiii) Cash and short-term deposits

+(Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)